 A range of district and regional level facilities are provided in the wider area, with facilities and services available in Glenmore Park, Regentville (10 minutes to the north by road) or in Penrith itself.

 This includes Nepean Hospital, dentists and specialist medical services, high schools and further education facilities, aged care, family support, youth and welfare services.
 The closest district and regional shopping, entertainment and recreation facilities are also provided in Penrith city centre.

 Westbus currently operates services north to Penrith and south to Wallacia / Warragamba Dam.
-There are around three services in the peak in each direction and then another three or four trips offered roughly at 2-hour intervals during the day.
+There are around three services in the peak in each direction and then trips at 2-hour intervals during the day.
 An infrequent service is offered on weekends.